 Now we fixed the problem of traceability and verifiability, which meant engineers would trust their responses.
 And that was key to driving adoption.

-Why copilots so often disappoint
+Why AI copilots and pilots so often disappoint

 The first wave of enterprise AI was mostly framed as assistance: chat interfaces, summarization tools, coding help, retrieval, and light automation.
 The goal was simple enough: save time, improve throughput, reduce friction.